-Bankruptcy is a legal method of eliminating debts or providing a method of controlling debts for debt-oppressed people and businesses.
-It allows people to get a fresh, new start in life.
+Bankruptcy is a legal method of eliminating and discharging debts or providing a method of controlling debts for debt-oppressed people and businesses.
+It allows individuals and businesses to get a fresh, new start in life.
 In many cases, bankruptcy means eliminating the debts you owe to your creditors and receiving protection from the Bankruptcy Court against your creditors.
-Primarily, there are two forms of personal bankruptcy available, Chapter 7 bankruptcy and Chapter 13 bankruptcy.
+Primarily, there are two forms of personal bankruptcy available for consumers: Chapter 7 bankruptcy and Chapter 13 bankruptcy.

 The vast majority of people who file for bankruptcy get all or most of their debts discharged (wiped out) without having to give up any of their personal property or real estate.
-Both the Federal and State laws provide bankruptcy exemptions for your property such as the home you live in, household goods and furnishings, automobiles, jewelry and personal belongings which you may keep whe you file for bankruptcy.
-Essentially, bankruptcy is designed to give you a fresh, new start in life without taking everything you own away from you.
+Both the Federal and State laws provide bankruptcy exemptions to protect your property such as the home you live in, household goods and furnishings, automobiles, jewelry, cash, bank accounts and personal belongings which you may keep when you file for bankruptcy.
+Essentially, bankruptcy is designed to give you a fresh and new start in life without taking everything you own away from you.

 Although the bankruptcy filing will technically appear on your credit for 7 to 10 years, by making payments on time after your bankruptcy you can begin rebuilding your credit very soon afterwards.
 Most people have bad credit when they file for bankruptcy and the bankruptcy ironically may actually help because eliminating your debts greatly improves your debt to income ratio which is a major factor credit card companies and lenders use in determining your credit worthiness.
 In fact, most clients report receiving new credit cards and automobile loans within weeks after the discharge and are able to buy homes relatively soon afterwards.
 By all accounts, bankruptcy does not have the stigma attached to it that it once did and it allows you to move forward with your life.